 - Anime Theme Song: Noriko Sakai's "Ureshii Namida"

 - Big Brother Mentor: The adult, more mature Youta for Hiromu in Video Girl Len.

 - Big Fancy House: Youta, as the son of a famous and rich artist, lives in an incredible one.

-- Bokukko: Invoked by Moemi, who in an attempt to get Youta tied to shed her Yamato Nadeshiko exterior and become one of these.
+- Bokukko: Invoked by Moemi, who in an attempt to get Youta tried to shed her Yamato Nadeshiko exterior and become one of these.
 It fails anyway; she returns to her Yamato Nadeshiko behavior, only keeping her short hair.

 - Broken Bird: Natsumi Yamaguchi, Ayumi Shirakawa from Video Girl Len.
 Moemi almost becomes one.

 - Cannot Spit It Out: Youta's problem at the beginning was more "Will Not Spit It Out", because it wasn't like he was afraid of being rejected; he was convinced that he would be rejected, without even knowing for sure how Moemi would react.

 - Cherry Blossoms: The last chapter of the manga happens in April so the cherry trees are in full bloom.
 As Youta finally is reunited with Ai, never to be parted, Nobuko, Takashi and Moemi are pretty much showered in cherry petals.

 - Cool House: Youta's place is awesome, a far cry from so many prefab houses in Japanese cities, with stuff like a spacious living room, a lounge with a lowered pit in the floor, and skylights.
 Justified in that it was likely designed by his architect father.